stomar/nametrainer/README.md

 to type in the name (so be honest to yourself).
 There are also keyboard shortcuts for "power users" (see the application's `Help`).

-Additional features:
+Additional settings:

 -   Check `Non-random order` to show the images in ordered sequence.

+-   Check `Display name at once` to display the names immediately when a person is shown.

-    This facilitates quick recapitulation of already learned names or learning of new names.
+These settings facilitate quick recapitulation of already learned names or learning of new names.

 Collections
 -----------